Ancient higher-learning institutions: South Asia

-Ancient India
+India

-Major Buddhist monasteries (mahaviharas), notably those at Pushpagiri, Nalanda, Valabhi, and Taxila, included schools that were some of the primary institutions of higher learning in ancient India.

 Nalanda

-Nalanda was established in the fifth century AD in Bihar, India and survived until circa 1200 AD.
+Nalanda was established in the fifth century CE in Bihar, India, and survived until circa 1200 CE.
 It was devoted to Buddhist studies, but it also trained students in fine arts, medicine, mathematics, astronomy, politics and the art of war.

-The center had eight separate compounds, ten temples, meditation halls, classrooms, lakes and parks.
-It had a nine-story library with 9 million books where monks meticulously copied books and documents so that individual scholars could have their own collections.
-It had dormitories for students, housing 10,000 students in the school's heyday and providing accommodation for 2,000 professors.
-Nalanda attracted pupils and scholars from Sri Lanka, Korea, Japan, China, Tibet, Indonesia, Persia and Turkey, who left accounts of the center.

-Evidence in literature suggests that in 1193, the Nalanda University was sacked by Bakhtiyar Khilji.
-The Persian historian Minhaj-i-Siraj, in his chronicle the Tabaqat-i-Nasiri, reported an attack on a Buddhist monastery in which all the monks and many Hindus were killed.
+Evidence in literature suggests that in 1193, Nalanda mahavihara was sacked by Bakhtiyar Khilji.
+The Persian historian Minhaj-i-Siraj, in his chronicle the Tabaqat-i-Nasiri, reported an attack on a Buddhist monastery in which all the Buddhist monks were killed.
 This may have been Nalanda but others believe it was Odantapuri.

-In 2014 a modern Nalanda University was launched in nearby Rajgir.
+In 2014 the modern Nalanda University was launched in nearby Rajgir.

 Pushpagiri

-The school in Pushpagiri was established in the 3rd century AD as present Odisha, India.
+The school in Pushpagiri was established in the third century CE as present Odisha, India.
 As of 2007, the ruins of this Mahavihara had not yet been fully excavated.
 Consequently, much of the Mahavihara's history remains unknown.
 Of the three Mahavihara campuses, Lalitgiri in the district of Cuttack is the oldest.
-Iconographic analysis indicates that Lalitgiri had already been established during the Shunga period of the 2nd century BC, making it one of the oldest Buddhist establishments in the world.
-The Chinese traveller Xuanzang (Hiuen Tsang), who visited it in AD 639, as Puphagiri Mahavihara, as well as in medieval Tibetan texts.
+Iconographic analysis indicates that Lalitgiri had already been established during the Shunga period of the second century BCE, making it one of the oldest Buddhist establishments in the world.
+The Chinese traveller Xuanzang (Hiuen Tsang), who visited it in 639 CE, as Puphagiri Mahavihara, as well as in medieval Tibetan texts.
 However, unlike Takshila and Nalanda, the ruins of Pushpagiri were not discovered until 1995, when a lecturer from a local college first stumbled upon the site.
 The task of excavating Pushpagiri's ruins, stretching over 143 acre of land, was undertaken by the Odisha Institute of Maritime and South East Asian Studies between 1996 and 2006.
 It is now being carried out by the Archaeological Survey of India (ASI).

 The Nagarjunakonda inscriptions also mention about this learning center.